 Don’t forget to fill in the sort survey following the quiz.

 How did you do?
 Not well?
 Neither did I the first time I took it.
 Or perhaps your guesswork saved the day?

 Most importantly, how did you feel, taking this quiz?
 What was going through your head when looking at your answers?
 What was your reaction?
 Did you think, “How ridiculous!
 Who could ever get that right?”
 Or did you think, “How interesting.
 I didn’t know that.
 I’d like to learn more.”

 You may have felt confused, and even angry that you were expected to answer this set of seemingly nonsensical questions.
 But remember, this is how people of difference feel all the time.
 I’ll say that again: this is how people from different cultures feel all the time while trying to work in an environment that is familiar to you, but not to them.

-The questions to ask yourself in this case is: what can I do to help those who are suffering from FOBLO to feel like they belong?
-What can I do to make sure their opinions are heard, their ideas shared, and their contributions to the team valued?
-It’s the special leader who is able to bring out the best in everyone around them, regardless of their culture or background.
-If you’d like to become that interculturally adept leader, let me know by dropping me a line.
+Hopefully, having experienced this ‘alternate cultural perspective, and perhaps feeling a bit left out, you could ask yourself: what can I do to help those who are suffering from FOBLO to feel like they belong?
+What can I do to make sure this ‘different’ perspective is respected?
+That their opinions are heard, their ideas shared, and their contributions to the team valued?